containers/common/CONTRIBUTING.md

-# Contributing to thi Containers Group Project
+# Contributing to the Containers Group Project

 We'd love to have you join the community!
 Below summarizes the processes that we follow.